 Green Film Network

-The Green Film Network (GFN) is an association of the leading environmental film festivals worldwide, including SFGFF, that supports the diversity and strength of documentary work around the globe.
+The Green Film Network (GFN) is an association of the leading environmental film festivals worldwide that supports the diversity and strength of documentary work around the globe.

 The network aims to coordinate the events of associated festivals, promote and distribute films worldwide, and encourage initiatives and projects that increase awareness of environmental issues.
-Find our more at greenfilmnet.org
+Find out more at greenfilmnet.org

 The Green Film Network Award is the International award for best environmental documentary of the year.
-Nominated by each of the GFN member film festivals and selected by an international jury, the award includes a prize of 5,000 Euros and an award presentation & screening at a GFN festival.
+Nominated by each of the GFN member film festivals and selected by an international jury, the award includes a special presentation & screening at a GFN festival.

 GFN PARTNER FESTIVALS